orta/notes/games/phaser-redux.md

 ```

 In this case, the responsibility for this function is to dive into the `game`'s 'internals' aka the exposed Phaser DOM on the class of the `TypeshiftSceneGame` and set the Y position of the columns according to the (now updated) state.

+I spent some time thinking about whether uiactions should be async to handle chaining transitions for animations, and _so far_ have not needed it.
+We'll see whether that holds.

 ### Flow